grezzled/PixieColor/README.md

 # PixieColor - C# language
-### I developed this app in 2015 and been forgotten until I found it by chance along with some other small projects.
+### I developed this app in 2015 and I forgot about it for so long, until I found it by chance along with some other small projects.

 **What is this!**